xp44mm/Notebook/RxInAction/10 Working with Rx concurrency and synchronization.md

   - With a scheduler, you can schedule work to be posted to an execution context at a specific time.

-  - All Rx schedulers implement the IScheduler interface.
+  - All Rx schedulers implement the `IScheduler` interface.

-  - Some schedulers also implement the ISchedulerPeriodic or the ISchedulerLongRunning interfaces.
+  - Some schedulers also implement the `ISchedulerPeriodic` or the `ISchedulerLongRunning` interfaces.

-  - Rx operators that introduce concurrency can receive a parameter of type IScheduler, allowing you to control the way concurrency is introduced.
+  - Rx operators that introduce concurrency can receive a parameter of type `IScheduler`, allowing you to control the way concurrency is introduced.

-  - Out-of-the-box Rx comes with a handful of schedulers: NewThreadScheduler, ThreadPoolScheduler, TaskPoolScheduler, CurrentThreadScheduler, ImmediateScheduler, and EventLoopScheduler.
+  - Out-of-the-box Rx comes with a handful of schedulers: `NewThreadScheduler`, `ThreadPoolScheduler`, `TaskPoolScheduler`, `CurrentThreadScheduler`, `ImmediateScheduler`, and `EventLoopScheduler`.

-  - Depending on the framework you use, other schedulers that are bound to the synchronization context will also be included (for example, ControlScheduler or DispatcherScheduler).
+  - Depending on the framework you use, other schedulers that are bound to the synchronization context will also be included (for example, `ControlScheduler` or `DispatcherScheduler`).

-  - You use the Timestamp operator to add a timestamp of the emission time to every notification.
+  - You use the `Timestamp` operator to add a timestamp of the emission time to every notification.

-  - You use the TimeInterval operator to add a time interval between two notifications.
+  - You use the `TimeInterval` operator to add a time interval between two notifications.

-  - You use the Timeout operator to emit an error notification in case the timeout duration has passed without the source observable emitting.
+  - You use the `Timeout` operator to emit an error notification in case the timeout duration has passed without the source observable emitting.

-  - You use the Delay operator to shift the observable notifications by a time duration.
+  - You use the `Delay` operator to shift the observable notifications by a time duration.

-  - You use the Throttle operator to emit an item from an observable if a particular time span has passed without the source observable emitting another item.
+  - You use the `Throttle` operator to emit an item from an observable if a particular time span has passed without the source observable emitting another item.

-  - You use the Sample operator to sample the observable sequence every time interval, emitting the last notification in each interval.
+  - You use the `Sample` operator to sample the observable sequence every time interval, emitting the last notification in each interval.

-  - You use the ObserveOn operator to enforce the observer functions to run on a specified scheduler.
+  - You use the `ObserveOn` operator to enforce the observer functions to run on a specified scheduler.

-  - You use the SubscribeOn operator to enforce observer subscription and unsubscription to run on a specified scheduler.
+  - You use the `SubscribeOn` operator to enforce observer subscription and unsubscription to run on a specified scheduler.

-  - You use the Synchronize operator to create a lock so that the notifications are received in a serialized way.
+  - You use the `Synchronize` operator to create a lock so that the notifications are received in a serialized way.

 The topics in this chapter are considered advanced and complex, but they're inherent in many of the operators you've seen throughout the book.
 Controlling them will help you achieve the goals of your observable pipelines.
 The next chapter covers something we all dislike but must take care of: errors.
 Because they're inevitable, I'll show you how to add error handling and recovery to your observable queries.